 Install Sound Buffering Panels

 Home offices need to be quiet working environments away from the hustle and bustle of family life.
-Installing sound buffering panels in home working environments help dampen sound, consequently giving you peace and quiet to work productively.
+Installing sound buffering panels in home working environments helps dampen sound, consequently giving you peace and quiet to work productively.

 Upgrade to a High-Quality Mic/Video Camera

 When you work from the luxury of your own home, your home office is your meeting room.
 It is therefore important that you have a high-quality video camera with a decent microphone.
+Be sure to insure to include these devices on your list of home office gadgets.

 Use a Phone Camera Tripod